carpentries-incubator/geospatial-python/episodes/03-crs.md

 ## Which projection should I use?

-A well know projection is the [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection) introduced by the Flamisch Cartographer Gerardus Mercator in the 16th Century.
-This so-called cilindrical projection, meaning that a virtual cilinder is place on the globe to flatten it, it relatively accurate near to the equator, but towards the poles blows things up see:[Cylindrical projection](https://gisgeography.com/cylindrical-projection/).
-The main advantage of the Mercator projection is that it is very suitable for navigation purpuses since it always north as *up* and south and as *down*, in the 17th century this projection was essential for sailors to navigate the oceans.
+A well know projection is the [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection) introduced by the Flemisch cartographer Gerardus Mercator in the 16th Century.
+This is a so-called cilindrical projection, meaning that a virtual cilinder is placed around the globe to flatten it.
+This type of projections are relatively accurate near to the equator, but towards the poles blows things up (more info on cylindrical projections [here](https://gisgeography.com/cylindrical-projection/).
+The main advantage of the Mercator projection is that it is very suitable for navigation purposes since it always shows North as *up* and South and as *down* - in the 17th century this projection was essential for sailors to navigate the oceans.

 To decide if a projection is right for your data, answer these questions: